 Building on a long heritage in degrees and degree apprenticeships, Tech Industry Gold accreditation is now extended to intensive training programmes which provide high quality pathways into employment.

 Learners can choose Tech Industry Gold accredited programmes confident in the quality and relevance of their training to their next career move.
 They will also now be awarded Tech Industry Gold Digital Credentials which prove job ready skills in a form which is easy to understand and portable across companies, sectors and geographies.

 FDM has today joined the Tech Industry Gold community as the first company to achieve Training Programme accreditation.
-The FDM Business Analysis training programme has been recognised for its quality and relevance in preparing learners for employment in entry level Business Analysis roles.
+The FDM training programmes for Business Analysis / Business Intelligence / Software Testing / Project Management training programmes have been recognised for their quality and relevance in preparing learners for employment in entry level roles.